Jonathan-Jan/ambria/README.md

 let ambria = require('../ambria');

-//register lodash into Ambria
+// register lodash into Ambria ambria.module('lodash', require('lodash'));

-ambria.module('lodash', require('lodash'));
+// just call require and this module will be registered into ambria

-//just call require and this module will be registered into ambria with all of his dependencies injected require('./ressource/one.module')
+// with all of his dependencies injected require('./ressource/one.module')

 ```